 The world is forever asking the question, in poetry and song, “What is real love?”
-In his first encyclical from 2005, Pope Benedict XVI proposed an answer.
+In his first encyclical from 2005, the late Pope Benedict XVI proposed an answer.
 In fact, he reminds us that God has already revealed to us the answer: “In this is love: not that we have loved God, but that He loved us and sent His Son as an expiation for our sins” (1 Jn 4:10).

 The very title, Deus Caritas Est, states a fundamental truth of the Christian faith: “God is love” (1 Jn 4:16).
 Every Christian, and indeed many non-Christians, can agree on that.
 But unfortunately, if we have misunderstood what love is, we will surely misunderstand who God is.

 “Today,” observes Pope Benedict, “the term ‘love’ has become one of the most frequently used and misused of words” (Deus Caritas Est, no. 2).
 We seldom stop to reflect on the difference between loving our ice cream, loving our pets, loving our families and loving our God.
 We indiscriminately say we love each of these.

 Pope Benedict suggests that we can begin to sort out the complex issues surrounding love with a preliminary observation: Love is twofold.
 We love something or someone because we derive a benefit from that something or someone.

 When we eat ice cream, we derive the pleasure of tasting its sweetness.
 But the ice cream derives no benefit from our love.